arpitbbhayani/system-design-questions/load-balancer.md

 # Requirements

+The core requirements of a load balancer would be to have an

+## Core Requirements

+ - ability to accept incoming TCP connection and forward it to one of the configured backend server
- - ability to add or remove backend servers at will (UI preferable)
+ - ability to add and remove backend servers at will
+ - ability to monitor healthy backend servers
- - ability to change the load balancing strategy on the fly
+ - ability to have a configurable load balancing strategy
- - ability to visualize the load balancing in action
+ - ability to measure and monitor load balancer metrics

 ##  High Level Requirements
 <!--hs-->
 - make your high-level components operate with **high availability**
  - ensure that the data in your system is **durable**, not matter what happens
  - define how your system would behave while **scaling-up** and **scaling-down**
  - make your system **cost-effective** and provide a justification for the same
  - describe how **capacity planning** helped you made a good design decision
 <!--he-->

 ##  Micro Requirements